Goldorion/Fabric-Generator-MCreator/CONTRIBUTING.md

 * State all your changes
 * Do *not* use newline brackets
 * Always commit in past tense
+* Report to us if an automatic merge can not be performed.
+If there are conflicts, it is at our discretion to decide.
 * Do not send a huge pull request with multiple large and untraceable commits.
 Instead, create a single pull request for each major change.

 ## Reporting Issues